iMetOsaka/UNAGI/README.md

 ```

 The results are classified between transitional files in their own folder and final files.

 Final files are the main results.
 They are presented in the bed format.

 Transitional files are the files generated throughout the pipeline run.
 They can be in different formats and will be discussed in details in the "Detailed Configuration" part of this document.

 # Installation

 UNAGI requires python and BioPython to run.

 It was tested using python3 but should run with python 2.7 as well.

 ## Test if python is present on your system

 You can check if python is already on your system by typing the following command in your command line
 ```
 $ python3 --version
 ```
-If you get a version number, you can skip to installing BioPython
+If you get a version number, you can skip to installing BioPython.

 Otherwise you will have to install python using one of the following methods depending on your OS.

 ### On Ubuntu